 If so, you may be a good fit for OT.

 This would also be a good place to note that outpatient OT may be a later chapter in a long rehab journey.
-You may have already seen occupational therapy practitioners in other settings, such as the hospital, inpatient rehab, skilled nursing facility, or in home health.
+When it comes to OT for adults, you may have already seen occupational therapy practitioners in other settings, such as the hospital, inpatient rehab, skilled nursing facility, or in home health.
 However, some people jump straight to outpatient therapy especially if they had a joint replacement or an orthopedic surgery.

 For kids, some may see an OT at school to address academic related difficulties and then an outpatient therapist for other pediatric interventions.